jakekausler/Kingmaker-Kingdom-Rules-Parsing/Settlement Structures.md

 **Construction** Industry (trained) DC 19

-**Effect** It takes a character only 5 minutes to move from one lot to an adjacent lot in an Urban Grid when moving on paved streets.
-When you build paved streets, check the paved streets checkbox on your Urban Grid.
+**Effect** It takes a character only 5 minutes to move from one lot to an adjacent lot in an <<Urban Grid|Settlement-Rules#TheUrbanGrid>> when moving on paved streets.
+When you build paved streets, check the paved streets checkbox on your <<Urban Grid|Settlement-Rules#TheUrbanGrid>>.
 )

 item(